-If you’ve upgraded to QuickBooks for Mac 2013, you probably already know that we’ve changed the way we help you back up your all-important company file.
+If you’ve upgraded to QuickBooks for Mac 2013 or later, you probably already know that we’ve changed the way we help you back up your all-important company file.
 If you’re new to QuickBooks, you probably just want to know how backups and restoring backups of your company file works.

 Setting up backup for your company file